-As mentioned before, you need a merchant account provider and a payment gateway to accept online payments.
+As previously mentioned, you need a merchant account provider and a payment gateway to accept online payments.
 Why?
-A merchant account is required to accept credit card payments.
-It works as an intermediary account between your business’s bank account and the merchant account provider for all deposits and debits.
-Likewise, all ecommerce businesses need a payment gateway, which facilitates the transfer of information from a payment portal to a processor, enabling efficient transaction processing.
+A merchant account works as an intermediary account between your business’s bank account and the merchant account provider for all deposits and debits.
+A payment gateway facilitates the transfer of information from a payment portal to a processor, enabling efficient transaction processing.

 Second, support is much easier to navigate with a single, inclusive provider that can answer all of your technical and payment-related questions.

 Demand Ethical Billing

 It’s important to be careful when selecting a merchant account provider.
 Some merchant statements can be designed to cover up hidden fees and padded rates.
 By knowing what to look for, however, you can become a better advocate for your business.

 If you spot any of the following fees, it’s worth a call to your provider to negotiate your merchant service fees and request the removal of unwarranted fees.
 The following fees do not cover service costs and only serve to pad your provider’s bank account.

 - Inflated AVS: AVS should never exceed $0.01 per transaction, but this fee is often marked up to between $0.05 and $0.10 per transaction.